An EssayWhat Is Magic?

 What is Magic… the old definition.

 As you can imagine, that’s a question that comes up a lot in my world and work.
 Like many, I had adopted the classic dictionary definition:

 The power of apparently influencing the course of events by using mysterious forces, a supernatural-phenomenon,

 the use of trickery to make odd things happen.

 Until recently, I had not given the “what is magic” question much brain space.
 Instinctively I knew I didn’t particularly appreciate how some perceive my craft.
-It can be a bit uncomformatable like a recent experience in Maine.
+It can be a bit uncomfortable as exemplified during a recent experience in Maine.

 While sitting at a sports bar in Damariscotta, Maine I showed the bartender a couple of tricks.
 Her response was not unusual: disbelief, bafflement, and perhaps a little fear.

 The fear came out in her words… “You are the devil, get out of my bar.”
 I started to rise when she said, “I’m kidding, you don’t have to leave, but you are the devil.”